HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_obs.md

 based on the given `lon`, `lat` and the snapping distance `dr` which should be smaller than the minimum grid cell size.

-## Multiscalar Data Assimilation ##
+## Multi-Scale Data Assimilation ##

-The multiscalar data assimilation has been implemented for Local Ensemble Transform Kalman Filter(LETKF) filter (`filtertype=5`).
-For multiscalar data assimilation, we need to specify in `enkfpf.par` the entry `point_obs` (in `[DA]`) to value 0 (integer) for using multiscalar data assimilation (eg. using SMAP satellite data over a large area which is not point data).
+The multi-scale data assimilation has been implemented for Local Ensemble Transform Kalman Filter(LETKF) filter (`filtertype=5`).
+For multi-scale data assimilation, we need to specify in `enkfpf.par` the entry `point_obs` (in `[DA]`) to value 0 (integer) for using multi-scale data assimilation (eg. using SMAP satellite data over a large area which is not point data).

 Then in the observation files we need to specify variable `var_id`